EastfordCommunicator/website/articles/34/9/act-enrollment.md

-CUTLINE: *Courtesy photo*

-EASTCONN's Arts at the Capitol Theater performing arts magnet school.
-*Courtesy photo*

-HEAD:
+---

-Enrollment openings available at ACT for 2026-27
+title: Enrollment openings available at ACT for 2026-27
+---

 WILLIMANTIC --- EASTCONN's Arts at the Capitol Theater (ACT) magnet high school has a limited number of seats available for Fall 2026 enrollment.